Geetha63/MS-Teams-Scripts/Send Notification to Selected Audience and Direct them to a Deep Link  App/README.md

 # Description:

-Script will accept target audience from user(CSV/Team Members/SG/DL), destination we need to point the users(App / Deep Link) to a specific entity and send notification
+Script will accept the target audience from the user(CSV/Team Members/SG/DL), destination we need to point the users(App / Deep Link) to a specific entity and send notification

-APIs used in script are under the /`beta` version in Microsoft Graph ,script will not supported in production environment
+API's used in the script are under the /`beta` version in Microsoft Graph, the script will not support in the production environment

 # Prerequisites